At Champion Health, we are on a mission to optimise wellbeing in the workplace, from mental health to physical health and everything in between.

 - Seeking support from friends, family or health professionals:

 Building a support network around you and reaching out for help can ease feelings of loneliness and help you cope better with the changes that are happening.
 Opening up to your family or partner and educating them on the menopause has also been shown to reduce feelings of depression and anxiety, whilst strengthening the emotional connection within your relationship.
+By doing this you’ll also help support menopause awareness.

 - Namazi, M., Sadeghi, R., and Moghadam, Z.B.
 (2019).
 “Social Determinants of Health in Menopause: An Integrative Review.”
 International Journal of Women’s Health.
 11:637-647.